-“Come, Journey with me through the growing seasons while I practice an agriculture ritual that’s 10000 years old; a ritual that is the fruit of a divine marriage, that formed the sacred foundation of our civilization.”
+“Come, journey with me through the growing seasons while I practice an agriculture ritual that’s 10000 years old; a ritual that is the fruit of a divine marriage, that formed the sacred foundation of our civilization.”

 In this hour long documentary you will learn how to mound plant corn, beans and squash using a heavy hoe, and a good deal more.
 From Steven’s perspective we are given a rare insight into the prehistoric foundations of agriculture.
 Perhaps most importantly this video claims back agriculture as a sacred art.
-Steven brings the viewer with him as he steps into the philosophy and practice of a 10000 year old agricultural ritual.
+Steven brings the viewer with him as he steps into the philosophy and practice of a 10 000 year old agricultural ritual.

-Also, in acknowledgement of Indigenous Peoples whose land we live and teach on, and to where much of the knowledge Steven holds about mound planting and ‘the three sisters’ came from, and in our commitment to broadly disseminate traditional understandings and practices, we will be donating 10% of each sale to a local organization, The Circle Of Turtle Lodge.
+In acknowledgement of Indigenous Peoples whose land we live and teach on, and to where much of the knowledge Steven holds about mound planting and ‘the three sisters’ came from, and in our commitment to broadly disseminate traditional understandings and practices, we will be donating 10% of each sale to a local organization, The Circle Of Turtle Lodge.

 In their words: “Our Circle has been reviving, promoting, and restoring Traditional Anishinabe Culture in the Ottawa Valley since 1999.
 We are an independent not-for-profit organization, and a registered charity, based in Deacon, Ontario, which is at the head of Golden Lake in unceded Algonquin Territory.”